To discern means “to perceive or recognize the difference.”

 2. Evaluate a ‘Word of Prophecy’ or ‘Word of Knowledge’

-Paul speaks of various gifts which are meant for the building up of the body.
+Paul speaks of various gifts that are meant for the building up of the body.

 Here are the 4 questions we use to discern: